Killing of captives by the Islamic State

-Executions by ISIS refers here to killing by beheading, immolation, shooting or other means of military and civilian people (such as captives and "criminals") by the Islamic State of Iraq and the Levant (ISIL).
-ISIL has released a number of propaganda/publicity videos of beheadings or shootings of captives.
+Soldiers and civilians (such as captives and "criminals") have been executed by the Islamic State (IS) by beheading, immolation, shooting, and other means.
+IS has released a number of propaganda/publicity videos of beheadings or shootings of captives.
 Houtat Sulūk is reported to be a mass grave.

+List of notable Islamic State executions

 Military captives

 By June 2014, according to United Nations reports, ISIL had killed hundreds of prisoners of war and over 1,000 civilians.
 Specific incidents involving the killing of military prisoners including the mass killing of up to 250 Syrian Army soldiers near Tabqa Air base, and killings that took place in Camp Speicher (1,095–1,700 Iraqi soldiers shot and "thousands" more "missing") and the Shaer gas field (200 Syrian soldiers shot).
 ISIL was reported to have beheaded about 100 foreign fighters as deserters who tried to leave Raqqa.